kraiskil/onnx2c/README.md

 Onnx2c is a [ONNX](https://onnx.ai) to C compiler.
 It will read an ONNX file, and generate C code to be included in your project.

-Onnx2c's target is "edge computing", i.e. microcontrollers:
+Onnx2c's target is "Tiny ML", meaning running the inference on microcontrollers.
+To make this easier, the generated code:

+- Does not `#include <stdio.h>` (i.e. no `printf()`s)
-- generated code uses no printf or dynamic memory allocation
+- Compile-time allocates buffers.
+Does not use dynamic memory allocation or (much) stack memory
+- Has no library requirements except standard C maths library.
+(Floating point hardware recommended!)
-- make the generated code compiler-friendly and let the C compiler optimize the output as well as it can
+- Should be compiler-friendly allowing the C compiler optimize the output as well as it can

-Currently onnx2c is a hobby project for me to learn ONNX, edge computing and ML in general.
-Because of this, stuff of little or no interest in onnx2c are:
+- Is contained in one single C file for easier project management

+The idea behind onnx2c is to be an easy-to-use tool with no learning curve.
+If you can export your trained neural network to an ONNX file (e.g. PyTorch and Tensorflow both can) and you have a working microcontroller project, then joining the two with onnx2c should be easy.

+To make all of the above easier to achieve, there are some non-goals for onnx2c:

  - ONNX specification coverage.
-For now, 81 out of 166 ONNX Operands are at least partially implemented.
+(For now, 89 out of 166 ONNX Operands are at least partially implemented).
  - accelerators
  - backpropagation (i.e. training)